Dynamic Structural Operational Semantics: Dynamic SOS

 Much of the work in \cite{StoyleHBSN07mutatis} is concerned with analyzing \proteusSrcLang\ program terms to automatically insert upgrade constructs at the appropriate points in the program where the upgrade would not cause type errors.
 The same analyses can be done also when the language is given a DSOS semantics.

 A similar, but rather coarse analysis of upgrade points is done for the concurrent object-oriented language \creol\ of \cite{JohnsenOS05dynamicClasses}, where acceptable upgrade points are taken to be those execution points of an object where it is ``idle'' (called \textit{quiescent} states in \cite{JohnsenKY09}, where the processor has been released and no pending process has been activated yet).
 A more fine-grained analysis in the style of \cite{StoyleHBSN07mutatis} could be carried out, but it would be necessarily more complex because of the concurrency and object-oriented aspects, and also because of the special asynchronous method calls and late bindings.
-Such an analyses for the \creol\ language is beyond the scope of this paper, and we leave it for future work.
+Such an analyses for the \creol\ language is beyond the scope of this paper.